gaorkl/simple-playgrounds/README.md

 with x along the horizontal axis, y along the vertical axis, and theta the orientation, aligned on the horizontal axis.

-A playground has a size [width, length], with the width along x-axis, and length along y-axis
+A playground has a size [width, height], with the width along x-axis, and length along y-axis

 When applicable, the length of a scene element follows the element's x-axis.